ragaie/Demo-MVP-DesignPattern/README.md

 # This demo using MVP Desgin pattern :-

-## All comuncation between layers done throw protocols.
+ All comuncation between layers done throw protocols.

-## this demo contain only one screen showing list of dat form api, and show offline data when network down.
+ This demo contain only one screen showing list of dat form api, and show offline data when network down.

-##Layout not Preaty one, i tried to maked it  as simple i can.
+Layout not Preaty one, i tried to maked it  as simple i can.

 ## There is many another layer just for supporting demo app not compitable with real app.